klum-dsl/klum-ast/wiki/Basics.md

 __Because `owner` is a property of `Closure`, it is not advisable to name the Owner field (or any other field) actually `owner`, because it would be overshadowed in configuration closures.__

+## Owner methods

+Setter like methods (single parameter methods) can also be annotated with `@Owner.
+In that case, all matching Owner methods are called if the object is added to another DSL object (i.e. if the Container object ist assignable to the method parameter type).
+Owner methods are mutator methods and thus moved into the RW class.

+__Overriding owner methods might lead to unexpected behaviour, as currently, both methods would be called__

 # Field Types
 The `@Field` annotation has a value of type `FieldType` where special handling of the field